-This document is based on the OJP (Open Journey Planner) standard version.
+This document is based on the OJP (Open Journey Planner) standard version 1.0.
 It describes in detail the usage of the OJP standard.
-Among other topics, decisions regarding optional features and differences to the OJP standard are named.
+Among other topics, decisions regarding optional features and differences to the OJP standard are described.
 Furthermore, special features and important aspects are pointed out.
 The document does not cover a complete description of the entire OJP Standard.
 Therefore, the implementation of the profile also requires the use of the OJP standard in the version mentioned above.

 The hyperlinks to the official documentation of the OJP standard as well as other related information can be found in Table 1.
 Generally, the implementation of OJP services should follow best effort principles: if it is possible to support a functionality it should be included.